We Rescued Two Baby Kestrels

 I climbed the 20 feet up to the nest and carefully picked up one bird with the sock over my hand so the bird would not be alarmed or bite me.

-I pushed it into the hole backward because I had noticed that baby kestrels lean back by instinct and this way it was helping me instead of fighting me.
+I pushed it into the hole backward because I had noticed that baby kestrels naturally lean back when placed in a nest, making it easier to settle them.

-After the second bird was in place, we kept everyone out of the front yard for 2 days I could hear the birds from my bedroom window and I checked the window well several times a day.
+After the second bird was in place, we kept everyone out of the front yard for two days.

 I ran out and got the dogs and brought them into the house.

-The parent kestrels were screaming warnings as I went back for the dogs' water bowl.
+The parent kestrels were screaming warnings, calling to their fledgling as I went back for the dogs' water bowl.

 I stood up, and the little male spread his wings and flew to a nearby tree.
 It was an awesome sight!

-From inside the house, we watched as the parents flew to the roof and then to a tree carrying a mouse trying to coax the other little fledglings out for their first hunting lesson.
+From inside the house, we watched as the parents flew to the roof and then to a tree, carrying a mouse to encourage the young kestrels to come out for their first hunting lesson.

 By the evening of the next day, all had flown.

-I have since learned that I need a permit to take care of kestrels even if they never leave my yard until they fly.
+I have since learned that I need a permit for rehabbing kestrels, even if they never leave my yard until they are ready to fly.

-This was not my first experience with them, nor will it be my last, so I am working on obtaining a raptor rehabilitation permit.
+This was not my first experience with them, nor will it be my last, so I am working on obtaining a raptor rehabilitation permit to ensure that any future rescued kestrels receive proper care.

 Comments for We Rescued Two Baby Kestrels